-- (a) reviewing the character, experience, integrity, commitment, competency, qualification and track record of the proposed candidate for appointment to the Board, and in the case of a proposed nomination of an independent non-executive director, to evaluate the nominee's ability to discharge such responsibilities/ functions as expected of an independent non-executive director; - (b) reviewing the structure, size and composition of the Board (including evaluating the mix and balance of skills, knowledge, experience and diversity), and making recommendations to the Board with regard to any changes deemed necessary; and - (c) monitoring and evaluating the effectiveness of the Board and its committees, and developing appropriate procedures for individual evaluations.
+- (a) reviewing the character, experience, integrity, commitment, competency, qualification and track record of the proposed candidate for appointment to the Board, and in the case of a proposed nomination of an independent non-executive director, to evaluate the nominee's ability to discharge such responsibilities/functions as expected of an independent non-executive director; - (b) reviewing the structure, size and composition of the Board (including evaluating the mix and balance of skills, knowledge, experience and diversity), and making recommendations to the Board with regard to any changes deemed necessary; and - (c) monitoring and evaluating the effectiveness of the Board and its committees, and developing appropriate procedures for individual evaluations.

-The appointment of senior management is also consistently done having regard to the required skill sets, qualification, character, relevant experience, regardless of age or ethnicity.
+The appointment of senior management is delegated to the Executive Directors who determines the required skill sets, qualification, character, relevant experience, regardless of age or ethnicity.
 As part of its succession and talent retention initiatives, the Company will first identify suitable appointee from within the Group, failing which external sourcing via open advertisement or recruitment agencies would be employed to source for candidate that has the best match and fit for the vacancy.

-In accordance with the Company's Articles, all directors are required to submit themselves for re-election by rotation at least once in every three (3) years at each Annual General Meeting ("AGM").
+In accordance with the Company's Constitution, all directors are required to submit themselves for re-election by rotation at least once in every three (3) years at each Annual General Meeting ("AGM").
 Newly appointed directors shall hold office until the AGM following their appointment, and shall then be eligible for re-election by shareholders.
-In this regard, the Nominating Committee has also evaluated the eligibility of the retiring Directors to stand for re-election and have nominated Mr Samuel Lim Syn Soo and Ms Lim Mee Ing for re-election at the upcoming AGM.
+In this regard, the Nominating Committee has also evaluated the eligibility of the retiring Directors to stand for re-election and have nominated Mr Kenneth Tan Teoh Khoon and Tuan Haji Zakariah Bin Yet for re-election at the upcoming AGM.